holdennguyen/kubernetes-install-cluster-with-kubeadm/docs/Boostraping-control-plane-and-nodes.md

 ![Components of kubernetes](images/components-of-kubernetes.svg)

-### Initializing your control-plane node
+### Initializing your control plane

-The `control-plane node` is the machine where the control plane components run, including `etcd` (the cluster database) and the `API Server` (which the `kubectl` command line tool communicates with).
+The `control plane` is the machine where the control plane components run, including `etcd` (the cluster database) and the `API Server` (which the `kubectl` command line tool communicates with).

-To initialize the control-plane node, run this command in your virtual machine hostname `kubemaster`:
+To initialize the control plane, run this command in your virtual machine hostname `kubemaster`:

     sudo kubeadm init --apiserver-advertise-address=192.168.56.2 --pod-network-cidr=10.244.0.0/16